alb2k/fuel-filling-service/docs/Heroku.md

 ![Pic](https://user-images.githubusercontent.com/80211953/111875065-137e2300-8998-11eb-9819-f83c0e04cdbc.png)

 After some time you should see that your app was deployed on Heroku.<br>
-It is also usedful to check the logs for problems and have a quick look at your app.
+It is also useful to check the logs for problems and have a quick look at your app.
 ![Pic](https://user-images.githubusercontent.com/80211953/111875837-1418b880-899c-11eb-895e-81c62ba2e5d4.png)